DworkinLab/GettingStartedDworkinLab/DealingWithInfectionsFlyStocks.md

 It also appears that decontaminating eggs via 3-4 minutes in bleach (which dechorionates the eggs) is only partially successful.
 This is quite surprising.

+We also had poor luck switching the sugar source to dextrose.
+While this reduced the mucous (apparently a dextrin), we still had larval lethality.

 ## Things that seem to help